negarbaharmand/django-form/README.md

 # django-form

-Practicing making forms using Django
+Practicing making forms using Django.

+1. Implementing GET and POST.